21-year Urbana educator named new principal of Champaign Early Childhood Center

 Her first day is Tuesday.

-In a statement read aloud by Assistant Superintendent Ken Kleber at Monday’s meeting, Olson said in part: “I believe in the power of high-quality early childhood education.”
+In a statement read aloud by Assistant Superintendent Ken Kleber at Monday’s meeting, Olsen said in part: “I believe in the power of high-quality early childhood education.”

 Olsen, who was chosen from a pool of six candidates, has spent her entire career in education in Urbana, most recently as an instructional coach at Thomas Paine Elementary.